 The Florida District Court in the Seaboard Marine case dismissed the claims of the Inheritors and the Estates because they did not acquire the ownership claims prior to March 1996, as required by the Act.
 The remaining plaintiff, Ms. de Fernandez, contends she owns 20% of the companies that were granted the concession and owned land in or around Mariel Bay, Cuba.
 On August 19, 2022, the Florida District Court granted Seaboard Marine's Motion for Summary Judgment and entered a Final Judgment (the "Summary Judgment") in favor of Seaboard Marine.
 On September 1, 2022, the Plaintiffs appealed the Summary Judgment to the United States Court of Appeals for the Eleventh Circuit ("Appeal").
-Oral arguments for the Appeal are scheduled for the week of January 29, 2024.
+Oral arguments for with respect to the Appeal are scheduled for were held on January 24, 2024, and the week of January 29, 2024.
+Court has not yet ruled.

 As to the suit against Seaboard Corporation, on October 21, 2021, the Plaintiffs filed an amended complaint which principally added allegations that there were other callings made by Seaboard Marine at the Port of Mariel and that Seaboard Corporation engaged in a pattern of doing business with individuals and entities in contravention of U.S. foreign policy.
 Seaboard Corporation filed a Motion to Dismiss which is pending.
-On September 28, 2022, the Delaware District Court stayed this lawsuit against Seaboard Corporation until 30 days after the outcome of the appeal in the Seaboard Marine case.
+On September 28, 2022, the Delaware District Court stayed this lawsuit against Seaboard Corporation until 30 days after the outcome of the appeal Appeal in the Seaboard Marine case.